-Job losses during difficult economic times caused some people who had always paid their bills to become delinquent on debts like credit cards and consumer loans.
-In some cases, creditors got judgments against them, or threatened to.
+Job losses, health problems, or difficult economic times can cause some people who had always paid their bills to become delinquent on debts like credit cards and consumer loans.
+In some cases, creditors’ judgments against them, or threaten to.
 A common question in those cases is whether their creditors can take their retirement accounts.
 Many of those clients have put a little away each year for a long time, and would hate to lose this retirement nest egg.

 The rule I’ve described governs consumer debt like credit cards, furniture store loans, deficiency judgments on vehicle loans, personal loans, etc. As you might guess, there are some non-consumer creditors that can seize your retirement accounts – e.g., when the United States, North Carolina, or a County is the creditor, or when needed for paying alimony or child support.